My spin on a classic French dish.

 Bacon: Select slices that have lots of meat to it and less white fat part.

-Thyme: Use fresh as it will give this dish a fantastic flavor that the dry will not achieve.
+Thyme: Use fresh to give this dish a fantastic flavor that the dry will not achieve.

-Cooking tips and step by step to create this excellent dish
+Cooking tips and step-by-step instructions to create this excellent dish of Boulanger potatoes

 You can make this potato dish vegan.